Saint-Colomban Sportive Locminé

 Saint-Colomban Sportive Locminé is a French football club situated in Locminé, Brittany.
-As of the 2024–25 season and for the first time in the club’s history, they play in the Championnat National 2, the fourth level of the French football league system.
+As of the 2026–27 season, they play in the Championnat National 1, the fourth level of the French football league system.

 History

 The club was founded by the Abbé Padrun in 1908.

 During the 2010–11 season, the club won the and moved up to CFA 2.
 Following this rise, the club was granted a municipal subsidy of 7,500 euros.

 In the 2011–12 Coupe de France, the team managed to reach the round of 64 of the competition, but they lost 2–1 against Paris Saint-Germain after extra-time.

 On 24 May 2014, after a defeat against the Stade Brestois reserve, Locminé went down in DH but was drafted following the announcement of the bankruptcy of Vesoul HSF.
 The following season, the club came down in DH.